fcroiseaux/starknet_esign/README.md

 - **Multi-Wallet Support**: Compatible with ArgentX and Braavos StarkNet wallets
 - **Signature Lifecycle Management**: Includes expiration dates and revocation capabilities
 - **Tamper Detection**: Cryptographic verification that documents haven't been modified
-- **Modern React UI**: User-friendly interface for signing and verifying documents
+- **Modern React UI**: User-friendly interface with dark/light mode for signing and verifying documents
+- **Quantum Resistance**: Signatures generated using the STARK protocol are quantum-resistant because their security relies solely on cryptographic hash functions, which are widely considered robust against quantum attacks.

 ## Architecture